News & Events

-Thrilled to announced that my short story, “Missed Cue,” will appear in Malice Domestic’s 2020 anthology, MURDER MOST THEATRICAL.
+Thrilled to announce that my short story, “Missed Cue,” will appear in Malice Domestic’s 2020 anthology, MURDER MOST THEATRICAL.

-Wednesday, November 6, 2019: Was guest speaker at the Woman’s Club of Louisville discussing young adult literature and how to choose books to give as holiday gifts for YA readers.
-10 AM, 1320 Fourth Street in Louisville, KY.
+Wednesday, November 6, 2019: Will be guest speaker at the Women’s Club of Louisville discussing how to choose books to give as holiday gifts for YA readers.
+11 AM, 1320 Fourth Street in Louisville, KY.